 Recently, the number of cores on a single chip has continued to increase in order to achieve a higher computing power, instead of continuing to increase the clock frequency of a single core [4].
-Currently commodity CPUs have up to four or eight cores and GPUs have hundreds of cores [5].
+Currently commodity CPUs have up eight cores and GPUs have hundreds of cores [5].
 Another computing trend is that various heterogeneous multi-core architectures such as Sony's Cell, Intel Sandy Bridge, and AMD Fusion chips are available.
-The main common ground of these heterogeneous multicore architectures is to combine CPU-like and GPU-like cores in a single chip.
-Such heterogeneity has been growing even more in the cloud computing environment, which is currently a wide-spreading trend in (high-performance computing) IT industry.
-Even though a cloud service can start with homogeneous computing nodes, the capacities of computing nodes vary a lot over time due to upgrade and replacement [6].
+The main common ground of these heterogeneous multi-core architectures is to combine CPU-like and GPU-like cores in a single chip.
+Such heterogeneity has been growing even more in the cloud computing environment, which is currently a wide-spreading trend in (high-performance computing) IT industry [6].
 However, prior acceleration techniques such as using acceleration hierarchies do not consider utilizing such parallel architectures and heterogeneous computing systems.
 Since we are increasingly seeing more heterogeneous computing systems, it is getting more important to utilize them for various applications, including proximity queries, in an efficient and robust manner.

 Main contributions: We present a novel, Linear Programming (LP) based scheduling algorithm that minimizes the running time of a given proximity query, while exploiting heterogeneous multi-core architectures such as CPUs and GPUs.
-We first factor out two main common job types of various proximity queries: hierarchy traversal and leaf-level computation.
-We then describe a general, hybrid parallel framework, where our scheduler distributes the common
+We first factor out two common and major job types of various proximity queries: hierarchy traversal and leaf-level computation.
+We then describe a general, hybrid parallel framework, where our scheduler distributes the common proximity computations to the heterogeneous computing resources (Sec.
+3).
+In order to represent the performance relationship between jobs and computing resources, we model the expected running time of those computations on the computing resource, by considering setup costs, data transfer overheads, and the amount of jobs.
+We then formulate our scheduling problem, minimizing the largest time spent among computing resources, as an optimization problem and present an iterative LP-based scheduling algorithm (Sec.
+4), which shows high-quality